The Shocking Truth: Why Florida is the Lightning Capital of the United States

 Today, Tampa’s reputation is scientifically validated: the Tampa to Titusville corridor (covering Tampa Bay, Orlando,

-showing this isn’t a new trend – it’s the continuation of a long stormy tradition.
+showing this isn’t a new trend – it’s the continuation of a long, stormy tradition.

 So when you visit Tampa Bay, enjoy the beaches and the sunshine, but don’t be surprised when the afternoon sky starts grumbling.
 That booming symphony above is part of the area’s heritage.